OwenFeik/architrice/README.md

 # Architrice

-Architrice is a tool to synchronise your online deck collection to your local machine to be used with Cockatrice.
-It downloads decks by user, converts them to Cockatrice deck format and saves them in a location of your choosing.
+Architrice is a tool to synchronise your online deck collection to your local machine to be used with MtG clients.
+It downloads decks by user, converts them to the right deck format and saves them in a location of your choosing.

 Architrice currently supports the following deckbuilding websites